rzhadev/simplechess.js/README.md

-# smartchess.js
+# simplechess.js
-chess bot for discord and browser started on january 2019
+## A simple implementation of a minimax algorithm and basic static evaluation function, done in the browser and on discord.